 Medicare is an overwhelmingly complicated system.
-To understand the difference between the options available, it is important to know the basics of original Medicare.
+To understand the difference between the options available, it is important to know the basics of traditional Medicare.
 For the most part, people become eligible when they turn 65 years old.
-Original Medicare is broken down into two “parts” – one covering inpatient services (Part A) and another covering outpatient services (Part B).
-Original Medicare is almost universally accepted by providers across the country.
+Traditional Medicare is broken down into two “parts” – one covering inpatient services (Part A) and another covering outpatient services (Part B).
+Traditional Medicare is almost universally accepted by providers across the country.
 It also does not require prior authorizations for medically necessary services.

 Those who have worked at least 40 quarters (10 years) have paid into the system through payroll taxes and do not pay a premium for Part A coverage; notably, anyone not meeting the employment threshold is required to pay a premium.